Lemon curd

 Ingredients required to make lemon curd

-I first learnt how to make lemon curd in a home economics class at school (a long time ago, although it really doesn’t feel like it).
+I first learnt how to make lemon curd in a home economics class at school (a long time ago, although it REALLY doesn’t feel like it).
 Much to my delight, when I took it home, it was a huge hit with my mum and grandparents.
-And for a while, my family got slightly bombarded with jars of lemon curd.
+And because of their glee, my family then got slightly bombarded with jars of lemon curd!

 Lemon curd is naturally gluten free, easy to make and can be enjoyed in endless ways.
 It’s a perfect tasty filler for sponge cakes, muffins and Swiss rolls and is gorgeous when swirled into a creamy yoghurt.
 It makes the ideal snack too, when spread on fresh gluten free bread or crackers.